matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 }
 ```

-We can run the script using the following command:
+After replacing the `WALLET-PRIVATE-KEY` text with the `0x`-prefixed private key of your Ethereum wallet you can run the script using the following command:

 ```
 yarn hardhat deploy-zksync